AliBilge/ManageableMoments/README.md

 # ManageableMoments

+MANAGEABLE MOMENTS APP

-"TechCareers Cohort 3 Capstone Project"
+TechCareers Cohort 3 Capstone Project

-AVAILABLE SCRIPTS
+Code by:

+To use this app, please install the following:

 • npx create-react-app